IonicaBizauKitchen/squire/README.md

 See the documentation for each plugin for details on how they make use of the app tree.

-The tree is made up of SquireDirectories and SquireFiles, which are documented below.
-The app tree itself is a SquireDirectory.
+The tree is made up of SquireDirectories and Files, which are documented below.
+The app tree itself is a Directory.

-### SquireDirectory ###
+### Directory ###

 <table>
 	<tr>